-If downward compression is simply bringing down signal above a threshold and upward compression is simply boosting signal below a threshold, wouldn't they achieve the same results with the same threshold, opposite ratio, and flipped attack and release times if their makeup gains were set so that they're output was the same level?
+So, downward compression is simply bringing down a signal above a threshold, and upward compression is simply boosting a signal below a threshold.
+In that case, wouldn't they achieve the same results with the same threshold, opposite ratio, and flipped attack and release times if their makeup gains were set so that their outputs were at the same level?

 To investigate the sameness of upward and downward compression, let's do some math and make a few assumptions:

-Let's set the two identical sine wave to peak at -10 dBFS.
+Let's set the two identical sine waves to peak at -10 dBFS.
 What happens to the signals on Track A and B?

 Track A: a ratio of 10:1 with a threshold of -20 dBFS means an input of -10 dBFS would output a -19 dBFS level without makeup gain.

 Track B: a ratio of (10):1 with a threshold of -20 dBFS, an input of -10 dBFS would output -10 dBFS level without makeup gain

 So far, so good.
 Now, we take into consideration that ratios are linear, so even though we're dealing with logarithmic quantities in our decibels, we can treat the ratios themselves as linear, just like our makeup gain (both using dBFS in this case).

 As an aside, decibels are confusing, so if you need more information, I put together this article: What Are Decibels?
 The Ultimate dB Guide For Audio & Sound.